 What is the median age for immigrants?

-In 2017, fewer than 1 percent of immigrants were under age 5 (compared to 7 percent for the native born), approximately 5 percent were ages 5 to 17 (versus 18 percent), 79 percent were ages 18 to 64 (compared to 59 percent), and 16 percent were ages 65 and older (the same as the U.S. born).
+Fewer than 1 percent of immigrants were under age 5 in 2018, whereas 7 percent of the U.S.-born population was under age 5 that year.
+Five percent of immigrants were aged 5 to 17 years, compared to 18 percent of the native born; approximately 78 percent of immigrants were 18 to 64 years, compared to 59 percent of the U.S. born; and 16 percent of immigrants were aged 65 years and older, the same proportion as the U.S. born.

 What is the female share of the immigrant population?

 In 2018, about 52 percent of all immigrants were female.
 The share has fluctuated slightly over the past four decades; women accounted for 53 percent of immigrants in 1980, 51 percent in 1990, 50 percent in 2000, and 51 percent in 2010.

 In 2018, 46 percent of immigrants reported their race as single-race White, 27 percent as Asian, 10 percent as Black, and 15 percent as some other race.
 About 2 percent reported having two or more races.

 In 2018, 44 percent of U.S. immigrants (19.8 million people) reported having Hispanic or Latino origins.

 Note: The Census Bureau classifies Hispanic and Latino as ethnic categories, separate from the racial categories listed above (see Definitions box for more information).

 How many Hispanics in the United States are immigrants?